arcalot/arcalot-round-table/art-decisions/proposals/2022-11-20-arcaflow-signals.md

 ### Prematurely stopping plugin execution

-With the help of a signal, a plugin author can stop the execution of a plugin prematurely.
+With the help of a signal, a workflow author can stop the execution of a plugin prematurely.
 The plugin will receive a notification of the signal and may decide to end correctly or crash.

 The workflow author may declare this as follows (syntax may change):